-Clarity is an indication of a diamond’s rarity.
+Clarity measures any visible imperfections in the diamond and is an indication of its rarity.

-It’s All in the Cut.
-The art of cutting and polishing that a diamond truly achieves its greatness.
-Only with the precision and skill of the world’s finest cutters are truly fine diamonds produced.
+The art of cutting and polishing is where a diamond truly achieves its greatness.
+Fine diamonds are produced by the precision and skill of the world’s finest cutters.

-A polished diamond’s beauty lies in its complex relationship with light – how light strikes the surface, how much enters the diamond, and how, and what form light returns to your eye.
+A polished diamond’s beauty lies in its complex relationship with light – how light strikes the surface, how much enters the diamond, how much light leaves the diamond, and what form of light returns to your eye.
 The result is a magnificent display of three attributes:

-A polished diamond’s proportions affect its light performance, which in turn affects its beauty and overall appeal.
-Diamonds with fine proportions, symmetry, and polish optimize their interaction with light, and have increased brightness, fire, and scintillation.
+A polished diamond’s proportions directly affect these three elements, which in turn affects its beauty, and overall appeal.
+Diamonds with fine proportions, symmetry, and polish optimize their interaction with light and have increased brightness, fire, and scintillation.

-Although many people think of gem quality diamonds as colorless, truly colorless diamonds are actually very rare.
+Although many people think of diamonds as white or colorless, truly colorless diamonds are actually very rare.
 Most diamonds used in jewelry are nearly colorless with tints of yellow or brown.

 Color grades are determined by comparing each diamond to a master set.
 A diamond’s color is most accurately determined when it is not mounted in a setting.
 One reason for this is that the setting can introduce tints of its own color into the diamond.
-Also, the grader should view the diamond from the pavilion (the bottom) because the true color of a diamond can be “masked” by a high-quality cut.
-Diamonds with superior cut and polish can look up to two color grades better when viewed face up.
-For these reasons, gemological laboratories such as the Gemological Institute of America (GIA) and the American Gem Society (AGS) will only grade diamonds un-mounted.
+Think about setting a diamond in yellow gold – you would be able to see the warm tones from the gold reflecting through the diamond.
+Color can also be determined by the cut as well-cut diamonds can look up to two color grades better.

-Diamonds also come in colors such as blue, pink, purple, red, green, orange, brown and yellow.
-These are commonly referred to as ‘fancy’ colored diamonds.
-These diamonds, if natural in color, are even rarer and can command very high prices.
+Diamonds also come in colors that are not graded on the D-Z scale such as blue, pink, purple, red, green, orange, brown, and yellow.
+These are commonly referred to as ‘fancy’ colored diamonds and are made possible by different elements incorporating themselves in the chemical makeup of the diamond.
+These diamonds, if natural in color, are even rarer than traditional white diamonds and can be even more expensive.

 Fun fact: The word carat comes from the word carob (as in carob seeds) which is how ancient cultures measured the weight of diamonds on their scales.
-In 1913, the weight was stadardised internationally and adapted to the metric system.
+In 1913, the weight was standardized internationally and adopted the metric system.
 One carat equals 200 milligrams.
-For diamonds under one carat, each carat is devied into 100 points. (like pennies in a dollar.
+For diamonds under one carat, each carat is divided into 100 points. (like pennies in a dollar.
 075 ct. = 75 points, .5 carat = 50 points).